-The MacBook Pro's Touch Bar is a fascinating feature that allows you to interact with your MacBook like never before.
-You'll be able to use it for all manner of built-in apps, but there will be a ton of third-party apps with Touch Bar support as well!
+The MacBook Pro's Touch Bar is a fascinating feature that allows you to interact with your MacBook uniquely.
+To take the tool to a fun new level, consider one of the many third-party Touch Bar apps on the market.

-Here are the best apps with Touch Bar support so far!
+Here are the best apps with Touch Bar support.

 Pixelmator is an epic photo and graphic editing program that lets you create and manipulate images, illustrations, and a whole lot more.
 They're best known for their robust painting tools, which are fully customizable.

 This is not a Mac App Store app, but it's probably the best-known dedicated Touch Bar app.
 It's almost like IFTTT for the Touch Bar.
 You program in recipes, like "Open Safari to iMore.com" or "Open Slack to my work channel."
 It works with any app you have downloaded to your MacBook Pro, whether it has Touch Bar support or not.